nikitasharma120/Sigma-and-Spark/README.md

 ## Project Summary:

 This project implements an **end-to-end data engineering pipeline** to crawl, clean, store, and serve faculty information from DAIICT university website.
 The final objective is to prepare a **clean, structured dataset** that can later be used for **semantic search and NLP applications**.
-All file paths are dynamic relative to project to ensure flexibility to collaborators.
+All file paths are dynamic to project to ensure flexibility to collaborators.
 ---